pemoreau/advent-of-code/README-2021.md

 ### [Rust](./rust/2021/day05)

-A bit slow due the the use of regex for parsing
+A bit slow due to the use of regex for parsing

 Discovered the `signum` function